How do I request major credit for my transfer course work?

 How can I find out about intern possibilities?

-See the Internship page for details, including program guidelines.
+See the Internship page for details, including department guidelines.

-Can I get credit towards my degree for my internship?
+Can I get credit toward my degree for my internship?

 For more information, see the Internship page and download a copy of the guidelines.

-Who do I contact about teaching for the Cinema Studies Program?
+Who do I contact about teaching for the Department of Cinema Studies?

 Please send a cover letter and resume to Timothy McGovney.
 BTW, you should know that it does really rain a lot here.

 Can I check out a Cinema Studies camera?